 How is a field study course different from a regular course?

-A field study course packs all of the 48 contact-hours of other courses into seven adventure-filled days on location, so you can earn three credits in 4 weeks.
+A field study course packs all of the 48 contact-hours of other courses into adventure-filled days on location.
 In addition, rather than taking place in an education center, a field study course takes place in a historical European city where the subject being studied has its roots.
 You will visit historical sites and museums as well as participate in lectures that bring it all together for a one-of-a-kind learning experience.

 The on-site portion of field study courses are also scheduled during registration weeks, so they shouldn't interfere with your other courses.